scg-unibe-ch/ese2016-team4/usability/Scenarios.md

 #Usability Testing Tasks

-The customer has to think aloud i.d. he has to say what he is doing.
+The customer has to think aloud i.e. he has to say what he is doing.

 ##Scenario 1
 You will work in switzerland for the next years.
 Not long ago you received an heritage.
 Therefore you search for a house.
 A friend proposed you the page localhost:8080 :).
 You load that page and you search for an auction of a house because you like the auction thrill and you place the lowest possible bid.